 Galindo has a bachelor's degree from the University of Texas at Austin and a master's degree from the University of Texas at San Antonio.
 He and his wife have a daughter and a son.
 A previous resident of Chicago, Galindo is a huge Cubs fan.

-She moved to Central Office as Executive Director of Elementary Administration in 2012.
-She became Assistant Superintendent for Elementary Administration in February, 2015.
+She served as Director of Elementary Administration and Executive Director of Elementary Administration prior to her being named Assistant Superintendent for Elementary Administration in 2021.

 Stephen Daniel, the Assistant Superintendent for Secondary Administration, began his career in education with Northside in 1991 as a teacher and coach at Jones Middle School.
 He also has served as Assistant Principal at Stevenson Middle School and O'Connor High School, Vice Principal at Warren High School, and Principal at Marshall High School.

 Daniel holds a bachelor's degree from Southwest Texas State University and a master's degree from Texas A&M University - Kingsville.

 Sandra Bonnett is a product of Northside ISD having graduated from Taft High School.
 Bonnett became a NISD staff member in 1996 as a third grade teacher at Linton Elementary School.
 She served as the Success for All Reading Facilitator at that same school before becoming vice principal at Powell Elementary in 2002.

 In 2004, she became the first vice principal at Ott Elementary School when the school opened.
 She became a principal in 2009 at May Elementary School.

 In July of 2014, she served as Director of Elementary Administration, a new position at the Central Office.
 She now serves as Executive Director of Elementary Administration.